 The Focus Bar can be an extremely useful or annoying application depending on the person you are.
 Most of us are not as Mindful as we think we are.
 Being mindful means being completely aware of what you are thinking now.

 Focus bar is an app that gets you mindful about the work at hand.
-There is a bar that pops up and asks you what you should be working on and every once in a while the app checks on you, if you are focusing or not.
+There is a bar that pops up and asks you what you should be working on and every once in a while the app checks on you if you are focusing or not.
 Procrastinators tend to go on a tangent without realizing that they are wasting time and a reminder can do wonders.

 I’m not a very big fan of to-dos and checklists and all that, but I’ve always wanted an app or a tool that can always give me the bigger picture.
 Things is a task manager, but a very good one at that because of it’s interface.
-It’s simple, but it’s all encompassing.
+It’s simple, but it’s all-encompassing.
 It kind of collates all of the tasks and projects you need to be doing in one place.
 It comes at a price close to $50 and it still has takers says a lot about the application.

 In this extremely crowded world, we do not have space to even think.
 There is just excess of everything.
 The best thing you can do for yourself is cut the unnecessary and focus on what is important.
 Another aspect is having a creators mind as opposed to a consumers mind.
 A consumer just consumes content and other’s ideas and this clouds your brain.
 To be highly productive the first thing you need is a clear mind.

 To finish this article, let’s go a bit back.
 One of Bruce Lee’s popular monologue was the “Be Water” monologue.
-The first three words of that monologue is my favorite and it goes as follows.
+The first three words of that monologue are my favorite and it goes as follows.